bharmour

 Famous for the Goddess Barmani Mata, the legend has it that when Lord Shiva moved his abode to Manimahesh Kailash, he blessed the goddess Bharmani Devi (placed in Bharmani Mata Temple premise) that for anyone doing Manimahesh Yatra but failing to visit Bharmani Mata temple, their pilgrimage will not be considered complete.

-Every visitor before or after visiting Manimahesh Kailash should take bath in Brahmani’s holy pool too.
+Every visitor before or after visiting Manimahesh Kailash should take a bath in Brahmani’s holy pool too.

 Other Things To Do & Places To Visit In Bharmour